 7. Update Your Gear

-8. Just like You Get Organized at Work, Get Organized for Your Workout
+8. Get Organized for Your Workout

-For the after-work exercisers, pack your bag of clothes to take with you to work so you have no excuse not to go onto the gym.
-Or, if you are coming home after work, set your clothes out so that when you come home; they will be a not-so-gentle reminder to you saying, “hey, pal!
-It’s time to go on your walk!”
+For the after-work exercisers, pack your bag of clothes to take with you to work, so you have no excuse not to go to the gym.
+If you are coming home after work, set your clothes out so that when you come home, they will be a not-so-gentle reminder to you saying, “It’s time to go on your walk!”